-In any case, when we see rats around our home, we immediately want to do what we can to stop them from gaining a foothold.
-According to Orkin, a pest control company, an estimated 25 of unexplained wildfires start due to rodents gnawing on wires.
+In any case, when we see rats around our homes, we immediately want to do what we can to stop them from gaining a foothold.
+According to Orkin, a pest-control company, an estimated 25 percent of unexplained wildfires start due to rodents gnawing on wires.
 Their burrowing habits can cause issues in homes' foundations as well.

 "Rodents like to chew on wood and electrical wires, increasing the fire danger behind your walls and potentially damage to your home," said John Kane, entomologist and Technical Director of Orkin's Midwest region.